 \section{Conclusions}

 In this study, we performed high-resolution hydrodynamical simulations of Fuzzy Dark Matter (FDM) using \textsc{axirepo} to investigate the impact of wave-like dark matter dynamics on the collapse and cooling of primordial gas.
 By comparing full dynamical simulations to \qmarks{frozen FDM} and CDM counterparts, we isolated the role of solitonic fluctuations in regulating star formation.
-Our simulations target haloes in the mass range \SIrange{3e8}{8e9}{\Msun}, a regime where the processes of halo formation, gas collapse, and star formation are strongly affected by FDM physics for axion masses of $m_{\mathrm{a}} = \SIrange{1e-22}{7e-22}{\eV}$.
-This choice of parameters specifically captures the transition in FDM behaviour; for lighter axion masses, haloes in this mass range fail to form due to the suppression of small-scale power, while for significantly heavier axion masses, the dynamics converge toward standard CDM-like behaviour.
+Our simulations target haloes in the mass range \SIrange{3e8}{8e9}{\Msun}, a regime where the processes of halo formation, gas collapse, and star formation are strongly affected by FDM physics for axion masses of $m_{\mathrm{a}} = \SIrange{1e-22}{7e-22}{\eV}$. {We treat this range not as a claim for a monolithic dark matter candidate, but as a critical numerical benchmark to establish the maximal possible impact of wave dark matter in these haloes}.

 We find that the stochastic random walk and mass fluctuations of the solitonic core act as a continuous source of gravitational perturbation.
 This leads to a substantial delay in the onset of first sink formation (the proxy for dense star-forming gas) and a significant reduction in total accumulated sink mass.
 While the delay in structure formation due to the FDM power spectrum cut-off is well-documented \citep{Schive2014, May2021, May2023}, we show for the first time through direct simulation that the internal dynamics of the halo provide a secondary, independent suppression mechanism that further delays and suppresses the onset of Cosmic Dawn. {By simulating the regime where FDM dynamics are most prominent, we establish an upper bound on the potential impact of FDM on the primordial environment.
 If we had found that the gas physics and star formation remain relatively unaffected in this extreme limiting case, it would provide a strong indication that such effects are negligible in more conservative or higher-mass models.}